Chinese coal prices hit record high and power cuts continue - NewsBreak

 Chinese coal prices hit record high and power cuts continue

-Flooding in northern China is hitting a major coal production center hard, sending coal prices soaring and complicating efforts by Beijing to tackle ongoing power shortages.www.cnn.com

-Flooding in northern China is hitting a major coal production center hard, sending coal prices soaring and complicating efforts by Beijing to tackle ongoing power shortages.www.cnn.com
+Flooding in northern China is hitting a major coal production center hard, sending coal prices soaring and complicating efforts by Beijing to tackle ongoing power shortages.
+Heavy rains have forced the closures of 60 coal mines in Shanxi province, China's largest coal mining hub, according to a statement released Saturday by the provincial government's Emergency Management Bureau.
+The province is home to a quarter of the country's coal production.www.kq2.com

 Comments / 0